terrafx/terrafx/docs/design/Overview.md

 Interop should be explicitly blittable to avoid runtime overhead and any implicit costs associated with marshalling.
-Interop should also be isolated to interop specific projects and should not live in the providers themselves.
-This allows better reuse and for the interop functionality to be changed without updating the provider.
+Interop should also be isolated to interop specific projects and should not live in the services themselves.
+This allows better reuse and for the interop functionality to be changed without updating the service.

-Components should generally be defined in terms of interfaces as this allows the provider to determine how they want to implement while still minimizing overhead.
-For example, writing a provider in native code or via structs should be a completely valid option and interfaces allow this without having wrappers on the manager side.
-Future extensibility is going to likely be addressed via default interface methods (DIMs).

 ## General Structure